WPTravelteam/wp-travel/readme.txt

 Release Date: 15th October, 2020

 Enhancements:
 * WP Travel Admin settings updated to WordPress Block Layout.
+Similarly, all the WP Travel related addons are now made compatible with new WP Travel Settings.
+For more info please see our v4.3 release note[here](https://wptravel.io/wp-travel-plugin--version-4-3-0-release-note/).

 = 4.2.2 =
 Release Date: 28th September, 2020